rastersoft/SpecOS/readme.md

           returns in HL the memory address

           Pointer format:   bcxxxxxx xxxxxxxa
           being abc three bits defining the RAM page where the pointer is located, and xxxxxxxxxxxxxxx0 the pointer itself.

   $BF05 : Launches a new task.
 Receives in HL the address where the code is.
+          The task will receive in its registers the values contained in AF, BC and DE when calling this function.
           Returns C unset if all went fine; C set if there are no more tasks available